2. Installation¶

 When an option is enabled, additional options may become available.

-, one can choose the CUDA compiler with
+For example with -D WITH_CUDA=ON, one can choose the CUDA compiler with

-can be
+-D WITH_CUDA_COMPILER=<compiler_id>, where <compiler_id> can be

-(default) or clang
+nvcc (default) or clang.

 Environment variables can be passed to CMake.
 For example, to select Clang, use

-CC=clang CXX=clang++ cmake .. -DWITH_CUDA=ON -DWITH_CUDA_COMPILER=clang
+CC=clang CXX=clang++ cmake .. -DWITH_CUDA=ON -DWITH_CUDA_COMPILER=clang.

 If you have multiple versions of the CUDA library installed, you can select the